scott-griffiths/bitformat/doc/api.rst

 Other Classes
 -------------
+* :ref:`Expression <expression>` -- Use Field values elsewhere for conditionals and other logic.
 * :ref:`Options <options>` -- Getting and setting module-wide options.
 * :ref:`BitsProxy <bitsproxy>` -- Used by :class:`Array` to allow the data to behave more like :class:`Bits`.
 * :ref:`Register <register>` -- The register of allowed :class:`Dtype` types.